 The app is basically your second layer of protection, and therefore it will give you safer and reliable security.
 This translates to all your personal accounts and the apps that you use to access your finances.

 So what do you think about the Google Authenticator app?
 Do you have apps on your smartphone that have access to your sensitive personal information?
-Tell us your thoughts in the comment section below.
+Let us know your thoughts in the comment section below.
 We would love to know more about your impressions regarding the app.